 But collecting information from these data sources and analyzing them is the heavy lifting intelligent algorithms will do for us.
 What should we be doing to ensure success in the personalization process to create an unforgettable customer journey?

 Here’s my list of quick reminders

 It all starts with understanding the evolving needs, lifestyle, social, and behavioural patterns of our customers throughout their journey.
 So, let’s ensure all data sources are integrated, to achieve a unified view.
-This sets the foundation for segmentation exercises and mapping of journeys, and without it, we won’t get far.
+This sets the foundation for segmentation exercises and mapping of customer journeys, and without it, we won’t get far.

 This is a crucial exercise, where we define users in segments such as demographics, geography, behaviour, lifestyle and then feed our personalization platform.
 Here on, with the help of the platform, we will drill down these segments into micro-segments for e.g., behaviour (usage patterns, price sensitivity, etc.).
-We’ll have greater success if our one-to-one marketing efforts are based on the value and relevance of these micro-segments.
+We’ll have greater success if our one-to-one marketing and UX or UI efforts are based on the value and relevance of these micro-segments.

 Mapping customer journeys is only the beginning.
 We have to keep working our way towards optimizing and improving customer experience in real-time, throughout the journey.
 Remember, we need to win all stages and ultimately reward our efforts by achieving loyalty and advocacy.

 Like they say, “we live in the moment” …be ready to catch that key moment in real-time.
 As soon as our customer sends out a signal of their intent, our library of content should be ready to match the context and trigger right away for best results.

 Prioritize mobile-first experience.
 Customers expect always-on, frictionless digital experience across touchpoints and if we’re still struggling to create an intuitive, contextual & DIY mobile experience, then we are surely missing out…big time!